Pictured is the 6" LED Trim

 Get an instant quote at the bottom of this page!

-It’s common to use eyeball and directional interchangibly, but there are other directional options, one is called a gimbal.
-Both have a 30° tilt with a 360° rotation.
-The gimbal sits flush with the ceiling while the eyeball extends.
-The eyeball trim is typically less expensive than gimbal.
+Gimbal trims have a 30° tilt with a 360° rotation.
+The gimbal sits flush with the ceiling when pointed straight down.
 The gimbal gives a more modern design to the directional light.

 For an 8-10’ ceiling height cans should be placed 3-4’ from each other, for a 12-15’ ceiling cans should be placed about 6’ apart.
-Remember to keep your cans about 3’ from the wall to avoid harsh shadows that will make your wall look shorter.
+Remember to keep your cans about 3’ from walls to avoid harsh shadows that will make your wall look shorter.
+Be sure to place leave a little extra space between the fan blades and the lights so the fan doesn't "chop" the light when on.

 Your trusted, licensed Austin Electrician